 The purpose of this table is to separately identify the costs and volumes associated with Existing Permit Schemes and Existing Lane Rental Schemes.

-Costs and volumes associated with New Permit Schemes and New Lane Rental Schemes should be reported in worksheet M9c – Permit & Lane Rental (Reopener) as these are subject to the Street Works reopener mechanism.
+Costs and volumes associated with New Permit Schemes and New Lane Rental Schemes should be reported in worksheet M9c – Permit & Lane Rental (Reopener).
+All other costs and volumes associated with both New Permit Schemes and New Lane Rental Schemes for which an allowance was not provided for Ex ante (M9b) or in the Reopener (M9c) as these are subject to the Street Works reopener mechanism.

 Gross costs and volumes should be reported for the following categories, which are defined in Annex A - Glossary (under the prefix “Street Works”):

 Permits

+Non-Chargable Permits (volumes only)

+Issued Permits (costs and volumes)

+Permit Variations (costs and volumes)

 Permit Penalties